TheLime1/aichat-cli/readme.md

-# GPT CLI
+# GPT CLI v0.1

-GPT CLI is a command-line interface chatbot powered by POE.
-It allows you to have interactive conversations with different bots, including GPT4.
+A command-line interface chatbot.
+It allows you to have interactive conversations with different bots, including GPT4 FOR FREE

 Check the web version [here](https://github.com/TheLime1/gptCensorFree).